 Between these four data points, a bar chart can tell us things like price volatility (the length of the vertical line) and market sentiment (the distance between Open and Close).

-Of course, a bar chart doesn’t just consist of one single bar.
+Of course, a chart doesn’t just consist of one single bar.
+Much like a line chart, these stock price charts indicate trends but provide a much more granular level of information regarding price action.
 It is made up of several bars lined up in succession, resulting in something like this:

 Candlestick chart